Why global outreach?

 Willowdale provides financial support for our partners, in addition to ongoing prayer support.
 Our Global Outreach Team consists of liaisons who cultivate relationships with our partners to stay up to date with their work, as well as encourage them through communication and prayer.
-A few examples of our specific initiatives with partners are:

 How can I get involved?

 Please pray for our partners around the world!
 Pray for:

 - Safety: Many of our partners are in closed countries or regions that are hostile to the Gospel, and they bravely put themselves at risk to do the work God has called them to do

 - Energy and encouragement: The work of our partners requires patience, physical fortitude, and perseverance!